BahrainOfficial Name: Kingdom of Bahrain

 While many U.S. citizens have a positive experience working in Bahrain, we have received a number of complaints from U.S. citizens employed in the education sector.

 Residents intending to return to Bahrain: Be sure to obtain a re-entry permit valid for at least six months before leaving.
-Renew visas and residency permits through the General Directorate of Nationality and Passports.
+Renew visas and residency permits through the General Directorate of Nationality, Passports, and Residence (GDNPR).

-HIV/AIDS Restrictions: Some HIV/AIDS restrictions exist for visitors and foreign residents of Bahrain.
+HIV/AIDS Restrictions: All declared HIV-positive foreigners risk immediate deportation; deportation may be applied to all “communicable diseases.”
 Although you are not required to declare HIV status upon arrival, the government revokes visas of non-Bahrainis who are HIV positive.
 Please verify this information with the Embassy of the Kingdom of Bahrain before traveling.

 Safety and Security

-Avoid all demonstrations, as foreigners could become victims of collateral damage.
+Avoid all demonstrations.
 To date, no U.S. citizens have been specifically targeted during protest activity.
 Local media outlets have sometimes expressed anti-U.S. sentiment, and demonstrators have occasionally burned U.S. flags.

 Remain alert to local security developments.
 For assistance, call the local police at 999.